Live Casino Side Bets

 Answered by: Dan | Answered on: 2023-06-08

-While there are fewer live-dealer roulette options that offer players the chance to make side bets, that does not mean that you cannot make use of such a betting feature on several live roulette versions.
-Playtech’s live casino lobby features games like Spread Bet Roulette and Football Roulette, both of which offer players the chance to make some extra wagering choices.
-Of course, as it is with other live-dealer table games.
-Playing without the side bets will offer a lower house edge but these bets often give the opportunity to play for major wins.
-Another Playtech live roulette game that also features an additional wagering option is Live Age of the Gods Roulette.
-In addition to the chance to win a progressive jackpot, you may also choose to make a side bet and place your chip on the bonus pocket on the roulette wheel.
-When the ball lands on this section, it will trigger a bonus slot-like game, which may grant a prize of up to 300x your bet.
+Although fewer live-dealer roulette games include side bets, you can still use this feature in several variants.
+Playtech’s live casino lobby offers titles such as Spread Bet Roulette and Football Roulette, both of which let players place extra wagers.
+As with other live-dealer table games, playing without side bets lowers the house edge, but the optional bets give you the chance to pursue bigger payouts.
+Another Playtech roulette game with an extra wagering option is Live Age of the Gods Roulette.
+Besides the possibility of a progressive jackpot, you can place a side bet by putting a chip on the bonus pocket of the wheel.
+If the ball lands in this section, a slot-style bonus round is triggered, and you can win up to 300x your stake.

 Dan Joe